ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 NAME                                                          READY     STATUS    RESTARTS   AGE ballerina-guides-employee-database-service-57479b7c67-l5v9k   1/1       Running     0          26s
 ```
 This is the container based on the deployment annotation.
-This container has the `.balx` file, secrets, config-maps, and dependencies wrapped within.
+This container has the `.jar` file, secrets, config-maps, and dependencies wrapped within.

 ```bash
 $ kubectl get svc